Gelati Monastery

-The monastery is an exemplar of the Georgian Golden Age and a gold aesthetic is employed in the paintings and buildings.
-It was built to celebrate Orthodox Christian faith in Georgia.
-Some murals found inside the Gelati Monastery church date back to the 12th century.
-The monastery was inscribed as a UNESCO World Heritage Site in 1994 because of its outstanding architecture and its importance as an educational and scientific center in medieval Georgia.
+The monastery is a UNESCO World Heritage Site and was a cultural, educational and scientific center in medieval Georgia.
+It is an exemplar of the Georgian Golden Age and a gold aesthetic is employed in the paintings and buildings.
+It was built to celebrate the Orthodox Christian faith in Georgia; some murals found inside the Gelati Monastery church date back to the 12th century.

 Overview and description

 The monastery is located on a hill several kilometers to the northeast of Kutaisi.
 It also overlooks the Tskaltsitela Gorge.
 It is constructed of solid stone, with full archways.
 The plan of the main monastery was designed in the shape of a cross, the symbol of Jesus's crucifixion and of Christianity.
 The monastery was designed to be visible over much of the country, with its stone walls constructed to reflect sunlight.
 There are archways throughout the monastery, including the bell tower.

 History

 Construction began on the Gelati Monastery in 1106, under the direction of King David IV of Georgia, at which time Kutaisi was the capital of Georgia.
 It was constructed during the reign of the Byzantine Empire; in this period Christianity was the ruling religion throughout the empire.
-The monastery's main church, known as Church of Virgin the Blessed, was completed in 1130 (under the reign of David IV's successor, Demetrius I of Georgia), and was dedicated to Virgin Mary.
-The Monastery also acts as the burial site for King David IV, near which the Ancient Gates of Ganja, which were taken by King Demetrius I in 1138, can be found.
+The monastery's main church, known as the Church of the Blessed Virgin, was completed in 1130, under the reign of David IV's successor, Demetrius I of Georgia, and was dedicated to the Virgin Mary.
+The monastery is also the burial site of King David IV, near which the Ancient Gates of Ganja, which were taken by King Demetrius I in 1138, can be found.
 The smaller chapels within the monastery date to the 13th century.

 In addition to its religious purpose, the monastery was also constructed to function as an academy of science and education in Georgia: King David IV employed many Georgian scientists, theologians, and philosophers, many of whom had previously been active at various Orthodox monasteries abroad, such as the Mangana Monastery in Constantinople.
 Among its notable scholars were Ioane Petritsi, who translated several classics of philosophy but is best known for his commentaries on Proclus; and Arsen Ikaltoeli, known for his Dogmatikon, or book of teachings, influenced by Aristotle.
 The Gelati Academy employed scribes to compile manuscript copies of important works, and people of the time called it "a new Hellas" and "a second Athos".